How to Use Inbound Prospecting to Get More Sales

 This helps you have conversations to move them to the next step in your sales funnel.

-As we've seen, to overcome the challenges of inbound prospecting you need a dedicated team of professionals.
-One way to make sure you have this is by outsourcing this part of your sales process to an SDR as a service firm.
+One way to make sure you have this is by outsourcing this part of your sales process to an SDR as a service company.

-Extra costs for hiring internally don't only include the basics such as a high salary and healthcare, but it also costs time.
+Extra costs for hiring internally don't only include the basics, such as a high salary and healthcare, but it also costs time.

 After all, the SDR or BDR you're hiring internally will need time to be trained on how to do the job.